How to Fix ERR_CONNECTION_REFUSED?

 Sometimes, security software will block legitimate, sometimes completely harmless connections that misread them as threats.

-If that’s what you’re finding, try temporarily disabling the firewall or antivirus to test whether it clears up the issue and re access the website.
+- If that’s what you’re finding, try temporarily disabling the firewall or antivirus to test whether it clears up the issue, and re-access the website.

-If it clears up, you’ll have to go into security settings to make the appropriate changes to allow Chrome or the site at hand.
-Finally, once you have finished troubleshooting, turn the security software back on for continued protection.
+- If it clears up, you’ll have to go into security settings to make the appropriate changes to allow Chrome or the site at hand.

 Update Chrome and System

-Outdated software can lead to compatibility issues with modern websites.
-Update Chrome by going to the menu (⋮) > Help > About Google Chrome, where updates will be installed automatically.
+- Update Chrome by going to the menu (⋮) > Help > About Google Chrome, where updates will be installed automatically.

-Also, ensure your operating system is up to date, as some browser features rely on system-level updates.
+- Also, ensure your operating system is up to date, as some browser features rely on system-level updates.

 Reset Chrome to Earlier Default Conditions